-1. Prior Administrative Reviews.
+12. Prior Administrative Reviews.
 Beginning in 2023 (January for first year, September for all other), these reviews will be part of the record automatically.
 However, faculty must include copies of all previous years' APSU personnel recommendations by departmental and college committees, Chairs/Directors, Deans, the Provost and the President.
 These reviews should be arranged in reverse chronological order, that is, from the most recent to the earliest review.
 Group these items by the calendar or academic year under review.

-Note to all faculty: Do not include any annual faculty evaluation reviews in your e-dossier.
+Note to all faculty: Do not include any Annual Faculty Evaluation (AFE) reviews in your e-dossier.

-Application of Years Toward Tenure and of Work Accomplished at APSU
+Application of Years of Prior Service Toward Tenure and of Work Accomplished at APSU

-Beginning in Fall 2019, if past productivity and years of service are awarded at the front, then the quality of the prior work that a faculty member includes in their e-dossier must, at a minimum, meet or exceed the established standards in place as outlined in the criteria for the department's personnel actions.
-Past productivity in Area 2 may include work accomplished in the most recent years that correspond to the same number of years that a faculty member was awarded toward tenure and promotion.
-For example, a faculty member hired in Fall 2022 who was awarded two (2) years of prior credit may use prior accomplishments within the most recent two years, but that faculty member may not use work produced earlier than Fall 2020.
-Activities related to areas 2 and 3 shall not be considered for years toward tenure.
+Beginning in Fall 2019, if past productivity and years of prior service are awarded at the front, then the quality of the prior work that a faculty member includes in their e-dossier must, at a minimum, meet or exceed the established standards in place as outlined in the criteria for the department's personnel actions.
+Past productivity in Area 2 may include work accomplished in the most recent years that correspond to the same number of years that a faculty member hired in Fall 2023 who was awarded two (2) years of prior service toward tenure may use prior accomplishments within the most recent two years, but that faculty member may not use work produced earlier than Fall 2021.
+Activities related to areas 1 and 3 shall not be considered for years toward tenure.